Conjunctions are words that connect sentences or parts of sentences into one sentence.

 I cannot go to Misha’s house unless she does not invite me.

-Though he is a trust-worth person yet nobody trusts him.
+Though he is a trust-worthy person yet nobody trusts him.

 Suraj worked tirelessly as long until it grew dark.